The SOAR Summit features nationally recognized speakers to educate and inspire you. Read about our 2023 keynotes speakers here!

 Chad has led workshops, trainings, retreats, and interactive keynotes at JetBlue, Starbucks, Conscious Capitalism International, Johnson & Johnson, Penn State, Notre Dame, George Mason University, Typeform, Goodwill, and dozens of conferences.

 As a nationally renowned etiquette expert, author, media personality, and popular industry resource, Diane Gottsman understands that building relationships is more than knowing which fork to use at the dinner table.
 Modern day etiquette is not about outdated, stuffy gestures — it’s the main component to creating and strengthening relationships in business and life.
 Diane is the founder of The Protocol School of Texas, a company specializing in executive leadership and business etiquette training, and the author of Modern Etiquette for a Better Life.
 Her expertise comes from nearly two decades of corporate etiquette training, coupled with a master’s degree in sociology with an emphasis on adult behavior.

 An informative, engaging, and entertaining speaker, Diane has shared her message in appearances on The TODAY Show, CNN, Fox & Friends, CBS Sunday Morning and the Hallmark Channel.
 She’s the resident etiquette expert for two morning talk shows, Good Day Austin (a Fox News affiliate) and SA Living (an NBC affiliate).
 Diane’s tips have also been shared in Forbes, The Wall Street Journal, The New York Times, Kiplinger’s, U.S. News & World Report, and other publications.
-Diane has been helping Southwestern students with etiquette training for nearly 20 years and is part of our Pirate family as a current SU parent.
+Diane has been helping Southwestern students with etiquette training for 20 years and is part of our Pirate family as a former SU parent.